john-cd/rust_howto/bk/src/categories/development-tools_testing/testing.md

 ## Integration Testing

-Often uses std::test as well, but integration tests are placed in a separate tests directory and focus on testing interactions between modules or components.
+Often uses std::test as well, but integration tests are placed in a separate tests directory and focus on testing interactions between [modules][p-modules] or components.

 ## Documentation Testing